Pink Meth: Strawberry Quick Methamphetamine Candies

-Even though still considered a myth, parents are advised to still ask questions like “what is pink meth?”
+Even though still considered a myth, parents are still asking questions like what is pink meth?
 Drug dealers do tend to sell pink methamphetamine, as well as other color variants and flavors, to make the drug more attractive to a younger audience.

 The Origins Of The Pink Meth Hoax